KQEG-CD

 KQEG-CD (channel 23) is a low-power, Class A television station licensed to La Crescent, Minnesota, United States.
 It is a translator of La Crosse, Wisconsin–licensed CBS affiliate WKBT-DT (channel 8) which is owned by Morgan Murphy Media.
 KQEG-CD's transmitter is located near Hokah, Minnesota; its parent station maintains studios on South 6th Street in downtown La Crosse.

-KQEG-CD has two translators of its own: WPDR-LD (channel 35, formerly WEZY-LP), located in Tomah, Wisconsin; and WBDL-LD (channel 18, formerly WBOO-LP), licensed to Elk Mound, Wisconsin.
-WBDL-LP was silent due to the station's former frequency (UHF 45) placement in the 600 MHz band that was cleared during the 2016 FCC spectrum auction.
+KQEG-CD has two translators of its own: WPDR-LD (channel 35, formerly WEZY-LP), located in Tomah, Wisconsin; and W18FK-D (channel 18, formerly WBDL-LD and WBOO-LP), licensed to Elk Mound, Wisconsin.
+W18FK-D, then WBDL-LD, was previously silent due to the station's former frequency (UHF 45) placement in the 600 MHz band that was cleared during the 2016 FCC spectrum auction.
 Also, equipment delays resulting from the COVID-19 outbreak contributed to the outlet remaining off air.

 History

 Early years

 KQEG was started by White Eagle Partnership (Eleanor St. John, Perry St. John, and Richard Wilson) in 1994 as K50DK (channel 50).
 The original construction permit was dated July 15, 1992.

 The call letters K50DK were changed to KQEG-LP on February 5, 1996.
 The channel was changed from 50 to 23 in February 2001.
 The station's license changed from low power to Class A, thus changing the callsign to KQEG-CA on August 28, 2001.

 In June 2002, White Eagle Partnership purchased the construction permit for W45CF (channel 45) of Chippewa Falls, Wisconsin, from Inspiration Television.
 (The construction permit had been granted to Inspiration Television in October 2001.)
 W45CF would operate as a translator station of KQEG-CA.

 In September 2004, the community of license for W45CF was changed from Chippewa Falls to Elk Mound, Wisconsin.